Edward

 Horsman Bright Star doll,

-actually several doll molds that are all Bright Star dolls.
-Dolls are unmarked.
+ringlet curled wigs, several different head molds were used that are all Bright Star dolls,

 1946 Horsman Betty Bedtime doll,